Voting starts in March for the Drupal Association Board election.

-The @font-your-face module provides an administrative interface for browsing and applying web fonts from a variety of sources for use with your Theme.
+The @font-your-face module provides an administrative interface for browsing and applying web fonts from a variety of sources for use with Themes.

 The following documentation was written to explain how to configure and install @font-your-face as part of a Community Media installation.
 The existing @font-your-face Documentation by sreynen contains extra useful information.

-As some providers charge for a particular font’s API key we recommend only using Google Fonts API.
+As some fonts and font APIs cost money, we recommend only using the Google Fonts API.

 - In the @font-your-face block enable these modules:

-Font-your-face also enables adding local fonts, which can add unique flavor to your site.
+@font-your-face also enables adding local fonts, which can add unique flavors to your site.

 There is detailed documentation on adding local fonts in the existing @font-your-face Documentation.